MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-adjustment-value-entry-allowed-posting-dates.md

 |Register Time:       |         |
 |Local Address Format:|   Post Code      |

-#### <a name="user-setup"></a>User Setup
+#### User Setup

 |User ID  |Allow Posting From  | Allow Posting To  |
 |---------|---------|--------|
 |USERNAME |  2020-09-10      |2020-09-30      |

-Assigning a wider allowed posting date range, as in Inventory Period or General Ledger Setup, makes it possible to avoid the conflict that causes the error message.
-The Adjustment Value Entry with Posting Date September 10th will be posted successfully with this setup.
+Assigning a wider date range where you allow posting on the **Inventory Period** or **General Ledger Setup** pages lets you avoid the conflict that causes the error message.
+For example, the wider range lets you post the adjustment value entry with a September 10 posting date.

-## <a name="see-also"></a>See Also
+## See also

 [Design Details: Posting Date on Adjustment Value Entry](design-details-inventory-adjustment-value-entry-posting-date.md)
 [Design Details: Inventory Costing](design-details-inventory-costing.md)